mohamedragabT32/mohamedragabT32/README.md

 # Hi there, I'm Mohamed!

 ### 🚀 Junior Web Developer
-Junior Web Developer specializing in React.js.
-Passionate about coding and building clean, functional web applications.
+Junior Web Developer passionate about coding and building clean, functional web applications.
 Currently based in Riyadh and eager to contribute to a professional team where I can apply my technical skills and continue growing as a developer.

 ---